Trinity Church of Cornish, New Hampshire

 The Trinity Church sits in a small clearing in the town of Cornish, New Hampshire, near the banks of the Connecticut River.
 Listed on the National Register of Historic Places, the building is significant for its architecture and association with the Chase family, the most prominent citizens of the local area.

 In 1765, a man named Dudley Chase and two others paddled up the Connecticut River and settled the town of Cornish, New Hampshire.
-The town's land had been granted to a large group by King George III of England, but few of the grantees ever settled there.
-Instead, the Chase family took the initiative and braved the untamed wilderness to stake a claim.
+King George III of England granted the town's land to a large group, but few grantees settled there.
+So instead, the Chase family took the initiative and braved the untamed wilderness to stake a claim.

 Dudley Chase Jr. moved across the Connecticut River to Vermont, where he built an impressive political career.
 He served as Speaker of the State House of Representatives, Chief Justice of the State Supreme Court, and twice as a U.S. Senator from Vermont.

 Philander and his family were deeply religious, like many at the time.
-Upon reviewing the prayer book thoroughly, the young man came to feel that the worship practices it recommended would allow him to better live out his faith than the ones he had grown up with.
-Perhaps surprisingly, when he returned to Cornish and shared the Book with his family and friends, they became similarly inclined and all agreed to convert their practices along with him.
-This was a truly remarkable development coming as it did in 1795, so soon after the American Revolution and at a time when all things hierarchical and British, as the Episcopal Church was, were met with great distrust.
+However, upon reviewing the prayer book thoroughly, the young man came to feel that the recommended worship practices would allow him to live out his faith better than the ones he had grown up with.
+Perhaps surprisingly, when he returned to Cornish and shared the Book with his family and friends, they became similarly inclined, and all agreed to convert their practices along with him.
+This was a remarkable development coming as it did in 1795, soon after the American Revolution and at a time when all things hierarchical and British, as the Episcopal Church was, were met with tremendous distrust.

-As Cornish became an Episcopal town, it needed an Episcopal house of worship.
-Thus in 1808, thanks to the movement initiated by young Philander, Trinity Church was completed, replacing the old town meeting house, and remains standing over 200 years later.
+Cornish needed an Episcopal house of worship as it became an Episcopal town.
+Thus in 1808, thanks to the movement initiated by young Philander, Trinity Church was completed, replacing the old town meeting house, and it remains standing over 200 years later.

-Philander Chase would go on to become a celebrated figure in the Episcopal Church.
+Philander Chase would become a celebrated figure in the Episcopal Church.
 He served as Bishop of the Diocese of Ohio and founded Kenyon College in that state.
 He also spent time helping establish the Episcopal church in Illinois.